ldgarcia/reactnd-project-readable/README.md

 }
 ````

+### Redirections
+Redirect invalid paths for the category and post views either to the root view or to a custom 404 view.

 ## Bibliografy

 * [Async Action Creators](http://redux.js.org/docs/recipes/ReducingBoilerplate.html#async-action-creators) - The pattern (request, success, failure) for defining actions for async requests was learned here.